pratap011/contestManagement/README.md

 ## Improvements
 - In current implementation, frontend is not available and that can be added.
-- Does not support user prize fetching API as of now (upcoming)
 - Write operations can be faster with PostgreSQL
-- Caching operations for fetching popular contests is not implemented.
+- Caching operations for fettching popular contests is not implemented.